Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization

-Overall, this paper makes the following major contributions: \begin{itemize} \item\textbf{Marriage of NF and MBRL}.
-Normalizing flows is adopted to simulated high-dimensional joint probability of the complex trading environment, and we experimentally illustrate that normalizing flows will capture the relationships between stocks and make better decisions in the framework of model based reinforcement learning.
+Overall, this paper makes the following major contributions: \begin{itemize} \item\textbf{Heavy-tailed Distribution as Transition States}.
+We adopt normalizing flows to simulate the high-dimensional joint probability of the complex trading environment, which can capture the interactive relationships among some stocks from upstream and downstream enterprises.

 \item\textbf{Business Performance}.
-We experiment various stocks from three different financial markets (Dow, NASDAQ and S\&P 500) with MBNF, and we show all these results of MBNF are comparatively better than modeling the state transition dynamics with independent Gaussian Processes in terms of seven back-testing metrics.
+We experiment with various stocks from three different financial markets (Dow, NASDAQ and S\&P) with MBNF, and we show all these results of MBNF are comparatively better than modeling the state transition dynamics with independent Gaussian Processes in terms of seven back-testing metrics.

-\item\textbf{Algorithm Explanation}.
-We utilize a causal analysis method to study the causal relationship among different stocks of the environment.
-Further, we print dynamic model loss of MBNF and MBPO by visualizing high dimensional state transition data comparisons from real and virtual buffer with t-SNE, we uncover some effective patterns of better portfolio optimization strategies. \end{itemize}
+\item\textbf{Explanable Neural Nework}.
+We utilize the pattern causality method to study the causal relationship among different stocks of the environment.
+Furthermore, we study the convergence landscape of the transition dynamic model through eigenvalue analysis.
+We also uncover some effective buffer data patterns of better portfolio optimization strategies. \end{itemize}

-We structure our paper as the following sessions: First, in Section 2.1, we introduce some background knowledge of model-based RL, and then explain our financial environment setup under model-based RL framework in Section 2.2 and 2.3.
-We also interpret the transition dynamic from a dynamical system point of view and describe the Gaussian Process as some stochastic differential equation~(SDE), and correspondingly, the policy optimization of SAC~\cite{haarnoja2018soft} is connected with stochastic optimal control under the constraint of an SDE in Section 2.4.
-Next, we explain the normalizing flows method in detail in Section 3, and present the pseudo-code of our proposed model.
-Moreover, all the experiment results are shown in Section 4, as well as detailed explanations of how and why our proposed algorithm is better than classic MBPO.
+We structure our paper in the following sessions: First, in Section 2.1, we introduce some background knowledge of model-based RL and then explain our financial environment setup under the model-based RL framework in Sections 2.2 and 2.3.
+We then interpret the transition dynamic from a dynamical system point of view and describe the Gaussian Process as some stochastic differential equation~(SDE), and correspondingly, the policy optimization of SAC~\cite{haarnoja2018soft} is connected with stochastic optimal control under the constraint of an SDE in Section 2.4.
+Next, we explain the normalizing flows method in detail in Section 3 and present the pseudo-code of our proposed model.
+All the experiment results are shown in Section 4, as well as detailed explanations of how and why our proposed algorithm is better than classic MBPO.
 Finally, we summarize our conclusions and future research directions in Section 5.